Codeception/Codeception/docs/02-GettingStarted.md

 Codeception supports three test formats.
 Beside the previously described scenario-based Cept format, Codeception can also execute [PHPUnit test files for unit testing](http://codeception.com/docs/05-UnitTests), and Cest format.

-Cest combines scenario-driven test approach with OOP design.
-In case you want to group a few testing scenarios into one you should consider using Cest format.
+**Cest** combines scenario-driven test approach with OOP design.
+In case you want to group a few testing scenarios into one, you should consider using Cest format.
 In the example below we are testing CRUD actions within a single file but with several tests (one per operation):

 ```php